What are Monetary Assets?

 Monetary assets are assets whose values do not fluctuate in dollar terms and that carry an obligation to deliver a certain amount of currency units.
 In short, they are static.
 However, their purchasing power may change upon a change in the prices of goods and services in general.
-A monetary asset cannot become obsolete or gain more value (appreciate) in the market over time.
+A monetary asset cannot become obsolete nor gain more value (appreciate) in the market over time.

 Characteristics of Monetary Assets

 Two key characteristics of monetary assets include:

 - Change in real terms: Monetary assets are fixed in their dollar terms but are subject to changes in real terms (i.e., a relative change in buying power).
-For example, a sum of $100 can only buy you 2 dozen apples now, compared to 3 dozen previously.
-This means that there has been a decline in real terms amounting to 33%, even though the dollar amount remains the same.
+For example, a sum of $100 may only buy you two dozen apples now, compared to 3 dozen previously.
+This means that there has been a decline in real terms amounting to -33%, even though the dollar amount remains the same.

-Although, if the original figures are in units of foreign currency, then the value of these assets has to be stated according to the prevailing exchange rate on the closing date.
+Although, if the original figures are in units of foreign currency, the value of monetary assets must be restated according to the prevailing exchange rate on the closing date.